nightfurys/enterprise-docs/content/docs/sbom_management/observe_applications/work_applications_generated_from_image_containers/_index.md

 ---
-title: "How to Work with Applications Generated from Image Containers"
+title: "Work with Applications Generated from Image Containers"
-linkTitle: "How to Work with Applications Generated from Image Containers"
+linkTitle: "Work with Applications Generated from Image Containers"
 weight: 3
 ---